-- Only on the first occasion that students are administratively withdrawn for any reason will they have the option to submit an appeal within thirty (30) days after the date they were dismissed by sending a formal appeal request to the Office of Student Services at student.services@uopeople.edu. - On the second occasion that students are administratively withdrawn, they are required to ubmit a form/request for re-enrollment, reinstatement or academic renewal, depending on the number of consecutive terms that the student has been out of residence. - Students who are administratively withdrawn on more than two occasions will not be allowed to return to their studies for a minimum of five (5) terms.
+- Students who have been administratively withdrawn are required to submit a request for re-enrollment, reinstatement or academic renewal, depending on the number of consecutive terms that the student has been out of residence.
+The request should be submitted via the Self-Services Portal and will be reviewed by the office of Student Services. - Students who are administratively withdrawn on more than two occasions will not be allowed to return to their studies for a minimum of five (5) terms.
 Requests to return from these students will be sent to the Student Affairs committee for a determination of whether or not to allow them to resume their studies.